 When does one mark the final decline of the Eoan group?
 Probably the historic failure of the first international tour and subsequent resignations of the Sydow’s together with the exposure of the internal workings of the core Eoan Group by the letters of Gordon Jephthas in the Cape Herald in the late 70’s around its identity and negative association with coloured cooption.

 Music Making as Opera

 Hilde Roos illustrates well the rise of the Italian Opera performance fame and acclaim of the Groupers especially in the hey-day phase before 1963/64; from both the coloured community and Capetonians at large.
 The key luminaries at the time through successful festivals were really like matinee idols and popular performing celebrities as much as we have had in other music genres emanating from District Six and the coloured community.
 The book captures this acclaim effectively and the sense of pride this reflected even if many did not attend concerts or performances.
-The production of the first full length Opera (La Traviata) was a tour-de-force and between 1956 and 1963/64 they developed a (factually incorrect) national footprint as the only South African Opera Company performing Italian opera before the Performing arts councils emerged under grand Apartheid in the late 60’s.
+The production of the first full length Opera (La Traviata) was a tour-de-force and between 1956 and 1963/64 they also developed a broader national audience and support base for exemple in JHB, PE and Durban and was the only national Opera performing company before the Performing Arts Councils of the mid to late 60’s under grand Apartheid.

 There are two photos that illustrate a defining moment in the music making profile of the Group.

 One on page 88: fig: 3.4 that I call “the diva’s pic” of that generation of vocalists which captures all the female stars of the Eoan Group: